 A Walk Down To Positano Beach

-We stayed at Villa Mary Suites, the #1 B & B listed on the Travelocity and Tripadvisor website at the time and we LOVED it.
+We stayed at Villa Mary Suites, the #1 B & B listed on the Tripadvisor website at the time and we absolutely loved it.
 But I found countless other cute places to stay:

 Positano, Italy: More views of Positano Beach